SUMMARY – Workstation Power Failure Investigation – v1.0.0

 Best Practices

-• Restrict physical access to hardware to authorized personnel only.
+• Restrict physical access to hardware to authorized personnel.

 • Maintain an inventory of hardware components and their power requirements.

-• Test systems after hardware changes using stress tests to confirm stability.
+• Test systems after hardware changes using stress tests to confirm their stability.

-• Keep documentation updated to support audits and future upgrades (aligned with NIST Cybersecurity Framework ID.AM-1).
+• Keep documentation updated to support audits and future upgrades (aligned with the NIST Cybersecurity Framework ID.AM-1).

 Framework Alignment

-• Supports NIST Cybersecurity Framework (PR.DS-4) by maintaining system availability.
+• Supports the NIST Cybersecurity Framework (PR.DS-4) by maintaining system availability.

 • Aligns with physical and environmental protection controls by securing the hardware layer.

-• Reinforces the Protect function by ensuring infrastructure can reliably support business operations.
+• Reinforces the protection function by ensuring that infrastructure can reliably support business operations.